medcomdk/dk-medcom/input/pagecontent/Enclosing_envelope_for_FHIR-messages.md

 ---

-Kuvert: VANSenvelope i afsendelse, KOMBITs BeskedFordeler kuvert i modtagelse hos EOJ\-systemerne
+- Envelope for sending: VANSenvelope
+- Envelope for reception: KOMBITs BeskedFordeler (The Municipality Message distribution system) envelope for Municipality systems like the Electronic Homecare Records (“EOJ” systems) and SAPA.

-Format:  "HL7"
+- Format: ”HL7”
-Name:    "MCM:FDIS20#`<code>`"
+- Name: ”MCM:FDIS20#<postfix value>”
-Version: "1.0"
+- Version: ”1.0”

-Postfixværdier for Name vil være indenfor dette code udfaldsrum, som er taget fra HospitalNotifications ValueSet: MedCom Hospital Notification Message Activity Codes:  [https://build.fhir.org/ig/hl7dk/dk-medcom/ValueSet-medcom-hospitalNotification-messageActivities.html](https://build.fhir.org/ig/hl7dk/dk-medcom/ValueSet-medcom-hospitalNotification-messageActivities.html)
+Postfix values for Name will be within this enumeration, which is taken from HospitalNotification’s ValueSet: MedCom Hospital Notification Message Activity Codes: https://build.fhir.org/ig/hl7dk/dk-medcom/ValueSet-medcom-hospitalNotification-messageActivities.html

-Name kan eksplicit tages fra følgende Valueset: [https://build.fhir.org/ig/hl7dk/dk-medcom/ValueSet-medcom-messaging-vansStatisticalCodeCombinations.html](https://build.fhir.org/ig/hl7dk/dk-medcom/ValueSet-medcom-messaging-vansStatisticalCodeCombinations.html)
+Name can explicitly be taken from the following Valueset:  https://build.fhir.org/ig/hl7dk/dk-medcom/ValueSet-medcom-messaging-vansStatisticalCodeCombinations.html

 ---